NovaForgeCtrl/LUMS/install.md

 10. Add monitoring and alerting.
 11. Review the complete update execution workflow before production use.
 12. Perform the final security review.
+13. Test the LUMS agent on Ubuntu 26.04.
+14. Document the Ubuntu 26.04 client result after successful testing.

 Already completed security controls should not be treated as unfinished: